Skip to content

 REPO Act signed into law

-President Biden signed the REPO Act, authorizing the US executive branch to seize Russian sovereign assets and transfer them to Ukraine.
+President Biden signed the REPO Act, authorising the executive to seize Russian sovereign assets and transfer them to Ukraine.
 Not implemented before Biden left office.

-G7 leaders finalized the Extraordinary Revenue Acceleration (ERA) loan — $50 billion to Ukraine serviced by future windfall profits from frozen Russian assets over ten years.
+The Extraordinary Revenue Acceleration loan: $50 billion to Ukraine serviced by future windfall profits from frozen Russian assets over ten years.

-The Grand Chamber unanimously held Russia responsible for widespread and systematic human rights violations in eastern Ukraine since 2014 in Ukraine and the Netherlands v.
-Russia.
+The Grand Chamber unanimously held Russia responsible for widespread and systematic violations in eastern Ukraine since 2014.

 European Commission proposes Reparations Loan

-The Council enacted legislation under Article 122 TFEU indefinitely immobilizing Russian state assets until Russia ends its war and pays reparations — replacing the six-month unanimous renewal requirement and removing any Member State's individual veto power.
+The Council enacted legislation under Article 122 TFEU indefinitely immobilising Russian state assets until Russia ends its war and pays reparations, removing any Member State's individual veto power.

 International Claims Commission Convention signed

-The EU and 35 countries signed the Convention establishing the International Claims Commission for Ukraine — a formal judicial mechanism for adjudicating reparations claims.
+The EU and 35 countries signed the Convention establishing the International Claims Commission for Ukraine.
 Enters into force after 25 ratifications.

-EUCO agrees to €90 billion loan; Reparations Loan shelved for now
+EUCO agrees €90 billion loan; Reparations Loan shelved

-EU leaders agreed to a €90 billion loan for Ukraine through 2027 based on EU market borrowing — not frozen assets directly.
-The EU reserved its right to use the immobilized principal to repay the loan if Russia does not pay reparations.
+EU leaders agreed to a €90 billion loan through 2027 based on EU market borrowing.
 The Commission was tasked with continuing work on the Reparations Loan.
-No decision on the principal has been made.
+No decision on the principal.

 Canada's Bill C-15 receives Royal Assent